How to Improve Inventory Planning with a Bottom-Up Approach

 It's exciting.
 But to actually make this growth happen, you need to have the right amount of inventory on hand.
 That's where demand forecasting and inventory planning come in.

-Many retailers use a top-down forecasting method.
+Many online retail merchants use a top-down forecasting method.
 But admittedly, the results are wildly inaccurate, tying up working capital (or financial resources) and stunting growth.

 So, how should you be planning your inventory instead?
 From the bottom up.